pdxparrot/assets/SETUP.md

   * Set any desired Splash Images/Logos
   * Color Space: Linear (or Gamma if targeting old mobile/console platforms)
     * Fix up any Grahics API issues that this might cause (generally this means disabling Auto Graphics APIs on certain platforms)
+      * This seems to be unnecessary in 2022
   * Enable Static and Dynamic Batching if they aren't already
   * Set Dedicated Server to use IL2CPP if desired
   * Verify that the Bundle Identifer is set correctly